-- □ To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
-Even if you have already taken any of these actions, you are still encouraged to have prompt medical care as evidence may still be recoverable. - Typically, if the police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
+☐ To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
+Even if you have already taken any of these actions, you are still encouraged to have prompt medical care as evidence may still be recoverable.
+Typically, if the police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - You have physical injuries, photograph them or have them photographed and include a date stamp on the photo. \Box - Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so.

-If you obtain outernal orders of protection (a.g. restraining orders injunctions protection from abuse) places

-On-Campus Resources for Victims of Domestic Violence, Dating Violence, Sexual Assault and Stalking

-Hope Counseling Center (714-879-3901 ext.
+It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. ☐ You have physical injuries, photograph them or have them photographed and include a date stamp on the photo.
+Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. ☐ Try to memorize details (e.g. , physical description , names , license plate number , car description , etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. ☐ If you obtain external orders of protection (e.g. , restraining orders , injunctions , protection from abuse), please notify Campus Safety and Dr. Josh Arnold, HIU Title IX Coordinator, so that those orders can be observed on campus.
+Dating Violence, Sexual Assault and Stalking Hope Counseling Center (714-879-3901 ext.
 1266) will provide confidential support for you during this difficult period.
 Talking about your concerns with a counselor in a safe and supportive environment may help you sort through your feelings and decide what to do.
 You do not need to disclose your name if you call for information.
 Counselors will not reveal your identity to anyone without your permission.
 Campus Safety offers information and guidance to victims when they file a report.
 The office will take your report by asking you to describe the assailant(s), the scene of the crime, about any witnesses and what happened before and after the incident.
 You may have a person with you during the interview.
 It should be noted that reporting an incident is a separate step from choosing to prosecute.
 When you file a report, you are NOT obligated to continue with legal proceedings or University disciplinary action.

-The reasons for reporting an incident are:

-- □ To take action which may prevent further victimization, including issuing a Safety and Security Alert to warn the campus community of an impending threat to their safety; - □ To apprehend the assailant; - □ To seek justice for the wrong that has been done to you; - □ To have the incident recorded for purposes of reporting statistics about the incidents that occurred on campus.

-Title IX Coordinator - can provide assistance in addressing the incident through consultation, administrative review and/or formal hearing.
+The reasons for reporting an incident are: ☐ To take action which may prevent further victimization, including issuing a Safety and Security Alert to warn the campus community of an impending threat to their safety; ☐ To apprehend the assailant; ☐ To seek justice for the wrong that has been done to you; \Box To have the incident recorded for purposes of reporting statistics about the incidents that occurred on campus.
+Title IX Coordinator - can provide assistance in addressing the incident through consultation, administrative review and/ or formal hearing.
 The Title IX Coordinator for HIU is Dr. Josh Arnold.
 He may be reached at 714-879-3901 ext.
 1211.